Gavinzj/Clustering_Activation_Network_Code/README.md

 Line 2: ClusterExtractor which_method_to_run epsilon# mu# min_time# max_time# trial_No# <br/>
 Line 3: 0

+Line 1 specifies the data set "lastfm_asia".
+The file paths will then point to the folder corresponding to the data set "lastfm_asia".
+Line 2 specifies the task and related parameters.
+The task is to "Extract the clustering" using the method "ANCO".
+The values of parameters epsilon and mu is "0.3" and "3", respectively.
+The time varies from "0" to "100".
+"We will do the clustering "3" times.
+Line 3 terminates the program.
 (NOTE: Please remember to type "0" at the end, which is for terminating the program, then click Enter)

 Output: